Kim Kardashian Wears See-Through Gown With Short Hair At Fashion Los Angeles Awards

 The see-through gown, designed by Givenchy, had embellished statement shoulders and long, detailed sleeves.
 The floor-length gown featured 3D polka dots on the sheer skirt, which split up her leg to her thigh on one side.

-The 36-year-old Keeping Up With The Kardashians star wore her hair short in a wet-look and finished the look off with a bronze eye and nude lip.
+The 36-year-old Keeping Up with the Kardashians star wore her hair short in a wet look and finished it off with a bronze eye and nude lip.

-Kim did not wear any jewelry with her ensemble but the mother-of-two still shined bright like a diamond on the fashion awards red carpet.
+Kim did not wear any jewelry with her ensemble, but the mother-of-two still shined bright like a diamond on the fashion awards red carpet.

 The reality star was presenting an award at the Fashion Los Angeles Awards as one of the industry’s top fashionistas.